yongkangc/Data-Structures-Algos/Datastructure and Algo in Golang/README.md

 ## Graphs

+- Representing Graphs :

+  - Adjacency List

+    - Every Vertex stores a list of adjacent vertices.
+    - Each index of a list could be used to represent the vertex and the elements represent adjacent vertices

+    ```
+    test
+    ```

+  - Adjacency Matrix

 ### Tree/Graph Traversal Algorithms

 - Breadth-first search is guaranteed to find a shortest possible path between two vertices in a graph.
 Depth-first search is not (and usually does not).